 Disable Automated Messages

 Sometimes, you may want to disable messages without completely deleting them.
-You can do this by checking a box!
+You can do this with the disable toggle.

 3. That's it!
 This message will no longer be sent to applicants.